-In particular, solely for purposes of applying the CPDI Regulations to the Notes, ML&Co. has determined that the projected payment schedule for the Notes will consist of payment on the maturity date of a projected amount (the "Projected Redemption Amount") equal to \$ per Unit of the Notes.
-This represents an estimated yield on the Notes equal to % per annum, compounded semiannually.
+In particular, solely for purposes of applying the CPDI Regulations to the Notes, ML&Co. has determined that the projected payment schedule for the Notes will consist of a payment on the maturity date of the principal amount thereof and a projected Supplemental Redemption Amount equal to \$ per unit (the "Projected Supplemental Redemption Amount").
+This represents an estimated yield on the Notes equal to % per annum, compounded semi-annually.
 Accordingly, during the term of the Notes, a U.S. Holder of a Note will be required to include in income as ordinary interest an amount equal to the sum of the daily portions of interest on the Note that are deemed to accrue at this estimated yield for each day during the taxable year (or portion of the taxable year) on which the U.S. Holder holds the Note.
-The amount of interest that will be deemed to accrue in any accrual period (i.e. generally each six-month period during which the Notes are outstanding) will equal the product of this estimated yield (properly adjusted for the length of the accrual period) and the Note's adjusted issue price (as defined below) at the beginning of the accrual period.
+The amount of interest that will be deemed to accrue in any accrual period (i.e., generally each six-month period during which the Notes are outstanding) will equal the product of this estimated yield (properly adjusted for the length of the accrual period) and the Note's adjusted issue price (as defined below) at the beginning of the accrual period.
 The daily portions of interest will be determined by allocating to each day in the accrual period the ratable portion of the interest that is deemed to accrue during the accrual period.
-In general, for these purposes, a Note's adjusted issue price will equal the Note's issue price (i.e. \$10 per Unit of the Notes), increased by the interest previously accrued on the Note.
-At maturity of a Note, in the event that the actual amount payable on the maturity date (the "Actual Redemption Amount") exceeds \$ per Unit of the Notes (i.e. the Projected Redemption Amount), a U.S. Holder will be required to include the excess of the Actual Redemption Amount over \$ per Unit of the Notes (i.e. the Projected Redemption Amount) in income as ordinary interest on the maturity date.
-Alternatively, in the event that the Actual Redemption Amount is less than \$ per Unit of the Notes (i.e. the Projected Redemption Amount), the amount by which the Projected Redemption Amount (i.e. \$ per Unit of the Notes) exceeds the Actual Redemption Amount will be treated first as an offset to any interest otherwise includible in income by the U.S. Holder with respect to the Note for the taxable year in which the maturity date occurs to the extent of the amount of that includible interest.
-Any remaining portion of the Projected Redemption Amount (i.e. \$ per Unit of the Notes) in excess of the Actual Redemption Amount that is not treated as an interest offset pursuant to the foregoing rules generally will be treated as ordinary loss, that is not subject to the limitations applicable to miscellaneous itemized deductions, to the extent of interest previously included in income and thereafter, capital loss.
-Any such capital loss generally will be treated as long-term or short-term capital loss (depending upon the U.S. Holder's holding period for the Notes).
+In general, for these purposes a Note's adjusted issue price will equal the Note's issue price (i.e., \$10), increased by the interest previously accrued on the Note.
+At maturity of a Note, in the event that the actual Supplemental Redemption Amount, if any, exceeds \$\ \text{per unit (i.e., the Projected Supplemental Redemption Amount), a U.S. Holder will be required to include the excess of the actual Supplemental Redemption Amount) in income as ordinary interest on the stated maturity date.
+Alternatively, in the event that the actual Supplemental Redemption Amount, if any, is less than \$ per unit (i.e., the Projected Supplemental Redemption Amount), the amount by which the Projected Supplemental Redemption Amount (i.e., \$ per unit) exceeds the actual Supplemental Redemption Amount will be treated first as an offset to any interest otherwise includible in income by the U.S. Holder with respect to the Note for the taxable year in which the stated maturity date occurs to the extent of the amount of that includible interest.
+Further, a U.S. Holder will be permitted to recognize and deduct, as an ordinary loss that is not subject to the limitations applicable to miscellaneous itemized deductions, any remaining portion of the Projected Supplemental Redemption Amount (i.e., \$ per unit) in excess of the actual Supplemental Redemption Amount that is not treated as an interest offset pursuant to the foregoing rules.
 In addition, U.S. Holders purchasing a Note at a price that differs from the adjusted issue price of the Note as of the purchase date (e.g., subsequent purchases) will be subject to rules providing for certain adjustments to the foregoing rules and these U.S. Holders should consult their own tax advisors concerning these rules.